paveshdemo/AI-Pro/README.md

 1. (Optional) Store your API key in a `keys.env` file in the project root, formatted as `OPENAI_API_KEY=sk-...`.
 The application loads this file automatically when it starts.
-2. Run the chatbot:
+2. Start the Neuro AI web experience:

 ```bash
 python main.py
 ```

-Type questions at the prompt and enter `exit` to end the conversation.
+3. Open <http://127.0.0.1:8000> in your browser and begin chatting with Neuro AI.

+The original console components remain in the repository if you would like to study or extend the MVC implementation.